fluidtrends/carmel/docs/whitepaper/README.md

 It means that they have to learn new skills, that will give them new job opportunities in the new AI-dominated marketplace.

 It means that they have to get the kind of education that will help them hit the ground running fast and start a new career as soon as humanly possible.
-A future proof career.
+A future-proof career.
 A career that will not easily be replaced by robots and one that will create ample opportunities for a better future.

 In a tech-dominated era, the best career choice is to become a tech creator.
 One of those few people who not only survives but thrives in a tech world.